 Here are the medications which can slow down how fast your body breaks down caffeine:

-Beyond medication, alcohol can also slow down your caffeine metabolism, changing how it affects you.
+Beyond medication, alcohol can also slow down your caffeine metabolism, changing how it affects you (nicotine, meanwhile, results in increased caffeine clearance).

 If caffeine isn’t giving you the buzz it once did, it can be easy to reach for another cup of coffee.
 But that comes with side effects, including the risk of keeping you up at night and building up sleep debt — not to mention building up your tolerance even further.